H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

+> **Why this matters for Polymathmatic Geography**
+> This chapter explains how Ms. Jarvis’s “global hormones” are implemented as constitutional rules, weights, and modes that shape every interaction.
+It supports:
+> - **P1 – Every where is entangled** by tying global safety, ethics, and optimization signals to all agents, memories, and spatial backbones at once.
+> - **P3 – Power has a geometry** by making global influence flow through explicit services and routing patterns instead of hidden parameters.
+> - **P5 – Design is a geographic act** by encoding norms for Appalachian communities directly into system‑wide constraints and emphasis profiles.
+> - **P12 – Intelligence with a ZIP code** by allowing global weights and principles to prioritize local context, commons, and community veto.
+> - **P16 – Power accountable to place** by logging, hashing, and exposing global decisions and violations so they can be audited and contested.
+> As such, this chapter belongs to the **Computational Instrument** tier: it specifies the “pituitary” layer of global modes and constraints that govern how Ms. Jarvis’s cognitive services behave.

 # 15. Pituitary and Global Modes

 This chapter describes the layer that controls global settings and modes across the system.
 The design borrows the idea of a central regulator that sends signals influencing many subsystems at once, implemented here as configuration state, constitutional and supervisory services, and routing policies that shape how agents, retrieval, and generation behave under different conditions.
+Work on neuromodulation and global mode switching in neuroscience, such as Marder (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4082670/) and Aston‑Jones & Cohen (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1387522/), provides the conceptual analogy.

+---

 ## 15.1 Purpose and Scope

 Global controls in Ms. Jarvis are realized as a set of always‑on governance and modulation services rather than static configuration files.
 The core components are:

 - **Constitutional Guardian**
-  A dedicated constraint engine and API that enforces high‑level prohibitions (e.g., no PII collection without consent, no integration with surveillance infrastructure), logs violations, and exposes audit and status endpoints under `/constitutional/*`.
+  A dedicated constraint engine and API that enforces high‑level prohibitions (for example, no PII collection without consent, no integration with surveillance infrastructure), logs violations, and exposes audit and status endpoints under `/constitutional/*`.

 - **Pituitary emotional‑depth service**
   A microservice that wraps a `pituitary_gland` module and exposes `/process` to add emotional depth to payloads and `/health` for monitoring, intended to modulate global affective tone.